btmoyers/wrangling-transcriptomics/episodes/04-variant_calling.md

   Homo_sapiens.GRCh38.dna.primary_assembly.fa
 ```

 Indexing can take quite a while, but we wanted to give you the tools to do this if you end up working with a different genome.
-For not, we can also access the pre-indexed genome in the same directory that we soft-linked from, `/itcgastorage/data01/itcga_workshops/aug2024_genomics/Genome/hg38/`.
+For now, we can also access the pre-indexed genome in the same directory that we soft-linked from, `/itcgastorage/data01/itcga_workshops/aug2024_genomics/Genome/hg38/`.

 Before aligning, let's make a few directories to store the results of our next few steps.